Moisture Expansion Testing

 Coefficient of Moisture Expansion (CME) is defined as the fractional change in strain per unit mass variation due to the moisture desorption or absorption.
 The CME is determined by measuring the moisture content change and the strain change between two moisture equilibrium states.
-The CME is needed in the design and construction of high stability structural applications.
+The CME is needed in the design and construction of high-stability structural applications.

 PMIC has extensive experience determining the CME in composite plates, tubes, and honeycomb structures with a wide variety of sizes, shapes, temperatures, and humidities.
-PMIC performs CME testing in laboratory space engineered to provide the control necessary to perform the environmentally-sensitive procedures.
+PMIC performs CME testing in a laboratory space engineered to provide the control necessary to perform the environmentally-sensitive procedures.

 |Coefficient of Moisture Expansion||Capabilities|